 compiled into byte code language instead of machine level language.

 Byte code is read by JVM and converted into machine level code depending on the machine.
 That's how JVM makes Java platform independent.

 Compiling and running a java program involves below steps :

-- The .class file get is given another software Java Runtime Environment (JRE) which contains another software Java Virtual Machine (JVM) which checks the byte code using Code Verifier then passes to another compiler Just-in-time (JIT) compiler to create a binary on a machine.
+The .class file get is given to the Java Runtime Environment (JRE) which contains Java Virtual Machine (JVM), JVM checks the byte code using Code Verifier then passes to Just-in-time (JIT) compiler to create a binary on a machine.

-- A number of things happens inside JVM like loading, linking and initialization.
-Go through the JVM section(JVM Link) to know more.
+A number of things happens inside JVM like loading, linking and initialization.
+Go through the JVM section(JVM Details) to know more.

 Following is the Java program execution workflow :

 .java → JAVAC Compiler → .class → JVM(Class Loader → Code Verifier → JIT) → Binary Code → Execution